ontherunwithdman/WHSTechNotes/journal.md

 Moreover, improving human-computer interaction is crucial in aviation safety.
 By designing intuitive and user-friendly interfaces, pilots and air traffic controllers can access and interpret vital information quickly and accurately, leading to better decision-making during critical moments.
 Enhanced communication systems facilitated by computer science can also ensure seamless coordination between different entities in the aviation sector.
 Overall, the integration of computer science in aviation safety measures can lead to a safer and more reliable air travel experience for everyone.
 # February 18, 2025
 Probrably that Lebron is the goat.
 I alreafy knew it but he solidified it last week
+# March 24, 2025
+Here's a simpler version:

+Paragraph 1: Technology has changed how we enjoy March Madness.
+While AI predictions can make it easier to guess game outcomes, they can take away some of the excitement of surprises.
+On the other hand, tech helps fans engage more with interactive features and better game analysis.

+Paragraph 2: Social media and streaming have changed how we watch March Madness.
+Live updates and instant replays make it more exciting and connect fans.
+But sometimes, too much information can be overwhelming and take away from the focused experience of just watching the games.
+Finding a balance between enjoying new tech and keeping the traditional viewing experience is important.